LOGIN INTERMEDIARIES BORROWERS

 Other things to consider:

-• Fixed rate or variable: Fixed rates are available for 2, 5 or 10 years and give you payment security.
+• Fixed rate or variable: Fixed rates are available for 2, 3, 5 or 10 years and give you payment security.
 However, if you fix for 10 years, for example, mortgage rates could be lower.
-With variable rates, can you afford any increases in repayments if the rates change?
+Can you afford any increases in repayments if the rates change?

 • Loan term: A shorter term means you will be mortgage-free sooner, increasing your monthly income, but a longer term (up to 30 years) means your monthly payments will be lower.